 The Museum’s Mandel Center for Advanced Holocaust Studies and the International Tracing Service invite applications for an international conference designed to illustrate the broad academic research potential of the ITS collections.

 The Holocaust in Hungary: 70 Years Later

 March 19, 2014

-Co-organized with the Rosenthal Institute for Holocaust Studies of the Graduate Center of the City University of New York (CUNY), this international conference coincides with worldwide commemorations of the 70th anniversary of the Holocaust in Hungary.
-The conference engages international scholarly cooperation and presents new and emerging scholarship on the Hungarian Holocaust and its aftermath.
+Co-organized with the Rosenthal Institute for Holocaust Studies of the Graduate Center of the City University of New York (CUNY), this international conference coincided with worldwide commemorations of the 70th anniversary of the Holocaust in Hungary.
+The conference engaged international scholarly cooperation and presented new and emerging scholarship on the Hungarian Holocaust and its aftermath.